thehappycheese/nicks_line_tools/README.md

 [Xu-Zheng Liu, Jun-Hai Yong, Guo-Qin Zheng, Jia-Guang Sun.
 An offset algorithm for polyline curves.
 Computers in Industry, Elsevier, 2007, 15p. inria-00518005](https://hal.inria.fr/inria-00518005/document)
 This was the first google result for 'line offset algorithm'

-> Having implemented the paper as close as I can, I am not impressed.
+> Having implemented the paper as close as I can, I am a bit annoyed with it.
-> The algorithm is described poorly, and the examples in the diagrams have been
+> The algorithm is really described well up untill algorithim 4 step 1b.
-> cherry-picked to avoid edge-cases which this approach does not deal with.
-> To be fair, the goals of the authors may have been to compromise correctness to reduce complexity.
+> After that it is very hard to decypher.
+> I did get it working, but I think I had to re-invent the last few bits of the algorithim, just going on the gist of what the paper describes.
-> I did not implement algorithms 2 and 3, as they dealt with curved (arc) segments
+> I did not implement algorithms 2 and 3, as they deal with curved (arc) segments.
-> Algorithm 0.5 and 1 are a good starting point for future experiments perhaps.

-#### Definitions
+#### Definitions (For the psudocode in this readme only)

 Type definitions
 ```python